awslabs/deequ/src/main/scala/com/amazon/deequ/examples/algebraic_states_example.md

 }
 ```

 Executing this code will print the following.
-We see that there are 3 records in the data, the cardinality of the `ìd` column is 3, there are no missing values in the `name` column and two-thirds of the `description` column have values.
+We see that there are 3 records in the data, the cardinality of the `ìd` column is 3, there are no missing values in the `productName` column and two-thirds of the `description` column have values.

 ```
 Size(None): 3.0
 ApproxCountDistinct(id,None): 3.0
-Completeness(name,None): 1.0
+Completeness(productName,None): 1.0
 Completeness(description,None): 0.6666666666666666
 ```